 The EHO's also investigate complaints about registered premises.
-If you have concerns about a hairdresser's hygiene standards call or visit Council's Customer Services Centre.
+If you have concerns about a hairdresser's hygiene standards, phone us on (04) 237 5089 or visit our Customer Service Centre.

 Complaints regarding cost, customer service or work quality must be addressed directly with the business management as Council has no jurisdiction in those matters.